coders-school/templates/module1/04-specialization.md

 ## Specialization examples

-We have a class `is_int` with boolean field value, which is by default initialized with `false`.
+We have a class `is_int` with a boolean field value, which is by default initialized with `false`.
 However, if we provide an `int` as a parameter type, we want to have a `true` value there.
 This is how to achieve it:

 ```c++
 #include <iostream>